megamike25/JacksAreGroovy/README.md

 Jacks Are Groovy

-Card, CardDeck, ImageStore and PlayingCardFX classes as well as card images originated at http://www.naturalprogramming.com/javagui/javafx/.
+Card, CardDeck and ImageStore classes as well as card images originated at http://www.naturalprogramming.com/javagui/javafx/.